 Three hours have passed by.
 Mills carefully selects his last disc before he must leave.
 There’s an evil laugh and a wink.
 I am, I am Superman….
 They’re trying to get away from covers in the live show he says.
 He turns on the mic one more time, filling the room with light.
 It has long since turned dark.
 I put my ipod on, providing us with music filled time to stand back and ponder what has transpired.
 Then there was cake…

 “Thanks so much for coming.”
 We load the records into the back of Mr. O’Neil’s car and shake hands.
 I look into the face I’ve seen plastered all over t-shirts and posters, on albums and videos.
 The same face that I often got confused with Peter Buck, back when I was just learning the names.
 It’s just now hitting me that I spent three hours with a guy who is not your typical rockstar.
-His grip is surprisingly gentle.
 Mike Mills seems happy.
 And that’s all I needed to see.